 The bluefin fishing is so good in Southern California these days that it sells boats.

 Once your balloons are deployed, you use the boat’s engines—bumping into and out of gear—to keep the baits in position.
 If you locate fish (either by seeing them tailing or by using your side scan sonar), you drive the boat ahead of them and wrap the bait over the top of the fish.

 The balloons will be on the inside of your turn.
 Wrapping the bait describes the process of skipping them into position as you turn ahead of the fish.

 For the balloon and dead bait rig, many anglers prefer a Tallica 50 spooled entirely with Spectra.
 You can go heavy– spooling 200, but boats typically fish between 130- and 200-pound line.

 The Spectra is connected to a snap swivel.
 The hook and bait are then connected via a 10’ leader that consists of 200 or 300-pound fluorocarbon.

 The kite fishing for bluefin in southern California is a distinct style from that of the kite fisherman who target sailfish in Florida.
 When fishing a Yummy flyer, the boat is under power running between eight and 10 knots—skipping the bait across the surface of the water.

 Want to catch So Cal bluefin on your own boat?
 The team at Kusler Yachts can help you find the perfect boat for your needs.

 When fishing a kite under power, you run the bait farther from the boat than when fishing with live baits under ballons.
 As such, the reels used are larger.
-Zorn explains that the optimal set up for kite fishing includes Tallica 50s, Penn 70s or Tallica 80-wides.
+The optimal set up for kite fishing includes Tallica 50s, Penn 70s or Tallica 80-wides.